AdobeDocs/commerce-admin.en/help/content-design/editor-insert-image.md

 1. For **[!UICONTROL Image Description]**, enter a brief description of the image.

-1. Enter the with and height **[!UICONTROL Dimensions]**, in pixels, for rendering the image on the page.
+1. Enter the width and height **[!UICONTROL Dimensions]**, in pixels, for rendering the image on the page.

    Keep the **[!UICONTROL Constrain proportions]** checkbox selected to automatically maintain the aspect ratio for the image.